My Life (film): Box office

 My Life opened at number 3 at the US box office behind The Three Musketeers and Carlito's Way.
 It was number one in Italy for two weeks.
 It grossed $27 million in the United States and Canada and the same internationally for a worldwide gross of $54 million.

 Critical response

 The film received mixed reviews from critics.
 On Rotten Tomatoes it has an approval rating of 44% based on reviews from 25 critics.
-Audiences surveyed by CinemaScore gave the film a grade A on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade A on a scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 2.5/4 and wrote: "My Life should be a more rigorous and single-minded film; maybe it started that way, before getting spoonfuls of honey to make the medicine go down."